 |---|---|---|

-A common customer question is how to feed astacolor discus flakes.
-The simplest method is to offer only what your fish can finish within about 2-3 minutes, once or twice daily for lightly stocked tanks and up to 3 times daily for growing fish or high-metabolism display species.
-This is the core of any sensible astacolor flakes feeding guide.
+A common question is how to feed Astacolor Flakes.
+The simplest method is to offer only what your fish can finish within about 2-3 minutes, once or twice daily for lightly stocked tanks and up to three times daily for growing fish or high-metabolism display species.
+That is the core of any sensible feeding guide for flake food.

 For most aquariums, the best approach is small, repeated meals rather than one large dump of food.
-This improves digestion, reduces waste, and helps maintain stable water quality.
-If you are planning your astacolor discus flakes feeding frequency, start with two small feeds per day and adjust based on fish size, temperature, filtration, and how quickly food is cleared.
+This improves digestion, reduces waste and helps maintain stable water quality.
+If you are planning feeding frequency, start with two small feeds per day and adjust based on fish size, temperature, filtration and how quickly food is cleared.

-When considering astacolor discus flakes portion size, think in terms of fish response rather than a spoon measurement.
+When it comes to portion size, think in terms of fish response rather than a spoon measurement.
 Surface-feeding fish should consume the flakes eagerly, and little to none should sink uneaten.
-If food is drifting into corners or collecting in the filter intake area, you are feeding too much.
+If food is drifting into corners or collecting near the filter intake, you are feeding too much.

 | Time | Food | Amount |